scalar-labs/scalar-kubernetes/docs/SetupDatabaseForAKS.md

 * You should choose Flexible or Single server deployment for Azure Database for MySQL.
 You can check the [Azure documentation](https://docs.microsoft.com/en-us/azure/mysql/select-right-deployment-type) to learn more.
 * You should select a deployment that suits your IOPS requirements.
     * For Single server deployments, IOPS is defined on the amount of storage provisioned(3 IOPS/GB).
-    * For Flexible server deployments, additional IOPS can be provisioned and the maximum IOPS capacity will be defined by the storage and the database instance chosen.
+    * For Flexible server deployments, it is possible to scale IOPS and the maximum IOPS capacity will be defined by the amount of storage and the database instance chosen.

 ### Steps